olimorris/hledger-forecast/README.md

 Let's examine what's going on in this config file:

 - Firstly, we're telling the app to create two monthly transactions and repeat them, forever, starting from March 2023.
 In this case, forever will be the `end_date` specified when running the app
-- If you ran the app with `hledger-forecast -s 2023-04-01` then no transactions would be generated for March as the start date is greater than the periodic start date
 - Notice we're also using [virtual postings](https://hledger.org/1.29/hledger.html#virtual-postings) (designated by the brackets).
 This makes it easy to filter them out with the `-R` or `--real` option in Hledger
 - We also have not specified a currency; the default (`USD`) will be used